stanleyqubit/MWSE/docs/source/references/voiceovers.md

 !!! tip
 	These values are available in Lua by their index in the `tes3.voiceover` table.
 For example, `tes3.voiceover.hit` has a value of `4`.

+!!! info
+	The Alarm voiceover category is present in the Construction Set.
+However, this category of voiceovers isn't implemented in the engine.

 Index    | Value
 -------- | -----
 hello    | `0`